Criminal Justice Roadmap

-First appearance by accused in front of a District Magistrate and/or Judge in which the accused is informed of the criminal charges that have been filed against him/her.
-Judicial Officer will inform the accused of his/her rights and offer to provide a lawyer if accused cannot afford one
+This is the first appearance by accused in front of a District Magistrate and/or Judge in which the accused is informed of the criminal charges that have been filed against him/her.
+Judicial Officer will inform the accused of his/her rights and offer to provide a lawyer if the accused cannot afford one

 Court proceeding before a Judicial Officer to determine if sufficient evidence exists to bind the case over for trial in the Court of Common Pleas.
 “Sufficient evidence” is determined by evidence and/or witness testimony.

-Information: formal charging document issued by District Attorney, listing all charges against an accused.
+Criminal Information: The formal charging document issued by the District Attorney, listing all charges an accused.
 District Attorney reserves the right to add and/or dismiss charge(s).

-Defendant receives copy of information and is informed of rights, including those regarding the filing of pretrial motions and pleadings such as discovery.
+Defendant receives a copy of the criminal information and is informed of their rights, including those regarding the filing of pretrial motions and pleadings such as discovery.

-Discovery: a motion filed by the defense requesting to see particular evidence in the possession of the Commonwealth of Pennsylvania.
+Discovery: The right of the defendant to see all evidence in the possession of the Commonwealth of Pennsylvania.

 After all pretrial matters are resolved, the defendant must decide to enter a plea of guilt and accept the District Attorney’s plea offer (usually a lower level of punishment than if found guilty at trial) or proceed to trial by pleading not guilty.

-Defendant pleads either guilty or not guilty.
-If defendant pleads guilty, he/she has the right in most cases to choose between either a jury or bench trial.
+The Defendant pleads either guilty or not guilty.
+If defendant pleads not guilty, they have the right in most cases to choose between either a jury or bench trial.